radiasoft/rszgoubi/results/run-2017-03-17T22_17_00+00_00/README.md

 * Ensure variables are properly aligned in memory.
 * Reorganize the code such that the compiler can try to vectorize some of the operations.

-Another way to get more information about issues with the code is passing `-fopt-info-missed=missed.txt` flag to `gfortran` in the `Makefile`.
+Another way to get more information about optimization issues with the code is passing `-fopt-info-missed=missed.txt` flag to `gfortran` in the `Makefile`.
 When the compilation is done a file `missed.txt` will be generated with information of places in the code where the compiler was unable to apply an optimization.